 Then notice the colorful traditional boats called “Luzzu”.
-It’s a tourist attraction and the locals know this: that’s why the paint them by hand, protect them during the winter from the bad weather etc. The Luzzu’s are one of Malta’s national symbols: the have blue, red and yellow colors and the Eyes of Osiris to protect them from the bad spirits.
+It’s a tourist attraction and the locals know this: that’s why they paint them by hand, protect them during the winter from the bad weather, etc. The Luzzu boats are one of Malta’s national symbols: they have blue, red and yellow colors and the Eyes of Osiris to protect them from the bad spirits.

 Keep in mind that this bay is Malta’s second natural harbor.
-The waters are really calm and even if you go during the winter you will rarely see big waves.
+The waters are calm, and even if you go during the winter, you will rarely see big waves.
 It looks more than a lake!

 To be honest, I didn’t like it at all.
 If you come from any Mediterranean country you are using to this kind of open markets, where your family probably is still buying groceries every week.
 So it’s not an attraction for me, but just a normal, simple thing.